 The five-round championship is managed by M-Sport Poland and all competitors drive the latest specification one-litre Ford Fiesta R2, designed and developed at the company’s Krakow base.

 Drivers count their best four results for the championship, with double points on offer at the season finale in Britain.
 Additional bonus points are on offer for each stage win and the title winner will receive a new Fiesta R5, free registration into the 2020 WRC 2 series and a generous support package.

 The championship begins on the snow-covered stages at Rally Sweden before moving to Corsica’s asphalt and the gravel roads of Italy, Finland and Britain.

-Previous champions include Sébastien Loeb (2001) Dani Sordo (2005), Sébastien Ogier (2008), Craig Breen (2011) and Elfyn Evans (2012) – all drivers who have gone on to star at the highest level of the sport.
+Previous champions include Sébastien Loeb (2001) Dani Sordo (2005), Sébastien Ogier (2008), Craig Breen (2011) and Elfyn Evans (2012) – all of whom have gone on to star at the highest level of the sport.

-- All Junior WRC competitors will drive Ford Fiesta R2T cars.
+- Identical new-for-2019 Ford Fiesta R2T cars.

 - 999cc, turbocharged three-cylinder engine that develops 200bhp.

 - Front-wheel drive, five-speed sequential gearbox, electronically controlled.